corbindavenport/creative-cloud-linux/README.md

 **Tip:** Tooltips in Photoshop might not disappear automatically.
 You can turn off tooltips completely by going to `Edit > Preferences > Tools` and un-checking the `Show tooltips` box.

 If the installer crashes, see the [Troubleshooting page](https://github.com/corbindavenport/creative-cloud-linux/wiki/Troubleshooting).
+If you still have issues, try [the classic script](https://github.com/corbindavenport/creative-cloud-linux/tree/classic).

 ---------------------------------------